sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/devkit_offline_use.md

 4. You can now transfer the cloned repository folder to a offline machine, and build using `build-offline.sh`

 ## Downloading the pre-prepared SD card images
-Two SD card images are availible for the Maaxboard as part of the devkit, one containing a precompiled U-Boot image with a BOOT partition for holding seL4 executables and a FILESYS partition for use as a filesystem, and another containing the above in addtion to a precompiled seL4 test executable.
+Two SD card images are availible for the Maaxboard as part of the developer kit, one containing a precompiled U-Boot image with a BOOT partition for holding seL4 executables and a FILESYS partition for use as a filesystem, and another containing the above in addtion to a precompiled seL4 test executable.
 These can be downloaded from the disk_images folder of the [maaxboard-prebuilt](https://github.com/sel4devkit/maaxboard-prebuilt/tree/master/disk_images) repository.
 Instructions for writing these two and SD card can be found in the [SD Card preparation](../sd_card_preparation.md) chapter.